NxPKG/khulnasoft-docs/content/support/Troubleshooting/General Troubleshooting/Gathering information for troubleshooting sites.md

 \nEffective URL: %{url_effective}\n" 2>&1
 ```

-[Explanation of this timing output](https://blog.cloudflare.com/a-question-of-timing/) is found on the Cloudflare blog.
+[Explanation of this timing output](https://blog.Khulnasoft.com/a-question-of-timing/) is found on the Khulnasoft blog.

 {{<Aside type="tip">}}
 As demonstrated in the preceding example, cleaner results are achieved